tecki/ebpfcat/ebpfcat/ethercat.rst

 all known self descriptions of CoE parameters.

-Once we know the meaning of parameters, they may be read or written asynchronously using :meth:`~ebpfcat.ethercat.Terminal.sdo_read` and :meth:`~ebpfcat.ethercat.Terminal.sdo_write`.
+Once we know the meaning of parameters, they may be read or written asynchronously using :meth:`~ethercat.Terminal.sdo_read` and :meth:`~ethercat.Terminal.sdo_write`.

 For synchronous data access, a class needs to be defined that defines the parameters one want to use synchronously.
 The parameters available for synchronous operations can be found with the ``--pdo`` parameter of the ``ec-info`` command.
-The class should inherit from :class:`~ebpfcat.ebpfcat.EBPFTerminal` and define a set of tuples called ``comptibility``.
+The class should inherit from :class:`~ebpfcat.EBPFTerminal` and define a set of tuples called ``comptibility``.
 The tuples should be the pairs of Ethercat product and vendor id for all terminals supported by this class.
 Those can be found out with the ``--ids`` parameter of the ``ec-info`` command.

-Within the class, the synchronous parameters are defined via :class:`~ebpfcat.ebpfcat.ProcessDesc`.
+Within the class, the synchronous parameters are defined via :class:`~ebpfcat.ProcessDesc`.
 This descriptor takes the two parts of the CoE address as parameters, plus an optional size parameter.
 This is usually determined automatically, but this sometimes fails, in which case it may either be defined via a format string like in the :mod:`python:struct` module, or it is an integer which is then a reference to the position of the bit in the